 Mercedes: Incidents like this happen and that’s why we are here 28 January, 2014 Lewis Hamilton crashes during testing at Jerez Mercedes AMG Petronas kicked off its pre-season testing programme at the Circuito de Jerez earlier today, with Lewis Hamilton taking the wheel of the F1 W05 for the first time.
 Lewis’ best time of 1:27.820 set the early pace at the Spanish circuit, before a front wing failure on the following lap, shortly before midday, curtailed his track time.
 The F1 W05 emerged for its first run at precisely 09:00 CET when the track was declared open.
 Lewis completed four single-lap install runs in the early stages, before gradually building into longer stints.
 A front wing failure on his 18th lap ended Lewis’ running for the day early.
 Hamilton said, “For me it’s an incredibly positive start to be the first car out on track and completing a good number of laps.
 Other teams have been going out for single-lap runs, starting a few hours after we had first hit the track, so to have started running through our test programme was very encouraging.
 The car feels quite good, especially considering it’s so early in our programme, so overall it’s been a positive day.”
 Lewis Hamilton before he crashed the Mercedes W05 “Of course, it’s unfortunate to end the day early when everyone has worked so hard and we had looked like easily completing the most mileage of anyone here today, but we’ll make that track time back and it’s better to have these things happen now than in Melbourne.
 I’m really proud of the team for what they’ve achieved in getting us here and we’ll keep pushing. ” Toto Wolff: “Incidents like this happen and that’s why we are here, to find them before we go racing.
 We completed 18 laps and got through our system checks successfully.
 The car now needs to be repaired, which is a challenge in itself at the start of winter testing with regards to the number of spare parts available.
 However, it’s our job to cope with those challenges.”
 The Mercedes of Lewis Hamilton is returned to the pits Paddy Lowe” “To conclude our day’s running with a front wing failure was an unfortunate end to what had, to that point, been a very positive start to our winter.
 We were the first team to send a car out on track, on the dot at 09:00 this morning, and were gradually extending the length of the runs when the incident occurred.
 Lewis’ initial feedback was positive once he was able to complete some timed laps, which is a promising indicator for the basic package.”
 “Concerning the failure itself, we are still analysing its cause, and this process, coupled with the repairs to the car, has brought an end to our running today.
 The teams at Brackley and Brixworth did a fantastic job to prepare the car for running this morning and tomorrow we hope to start adding to what is already a useful number of laps completed.
 There is a lot of data for us to analyse overnight and the learning curve this winter will be very steep.”
 Nico will be in the car tomorrow [Tuesday] for the second day of pre-season testing at Jerez.
 (Mercedes) Subbed by AJN.
-Reports on GrandPrix247.com by: staff & contributors, Reuters syndication, GMM service, Formula 1 teams, sponsors & organisations.
+Content on GrandPrix247.com by: staff & contributors, Reuters syndication, GMM service, Getty Images, Formula 1 teams, sponsors & organisations.